 After surviving a car crash at age 19, Rain underwent 34 surgeries in attempts to fix injuries to her crushed legs and spine.
 As time when on and her pain persisted, she was prescribed higher and higher doses of painkillers, but the pain persisted.
 She became so desperate that she had a device implanted in her spine to help control the pain.

-The abuse and overuse of prescription painkillers and sedatives have become a major medical issue as the rate of overdose deaths from these drugs increased by a staggering 124 percent, according to the Centers for Diseases Control and Prevention.
+The abuse and overuse of prescription painkillers and sedatives have become a major medical issue as the rate of Between 1999 and 2007, the rate of unintentional overdose deaths from these drugs increased by a staggering 124 percent, according to the Centers for Diseases Control and Prevention.
 From 2004 to 2008, emergency room visits associated with prescription drug overdose more than doubled, and among those aged 45 to 54, these overdoses are now the second leading cause of accidental death, according to the Substance Abuse and Mental Health Services Administration.

 "Based on recent evidence, it seems we have been guilty of promiscuous prescribing in the context of non-cancer pain," says Dr. Richard Deyo, professor of Family Medicine and Internal Medicine at Oregon Health and Science University.